nbessi/odoo_new_api_guideline/source/conventions.rst

 -----------------------

 We should never alter self in a Model function.
-It will break the correlation with current environement caches.
+It will break the correlation with current Environement caches.

 Doing thing in dry run
 ----------------------

-if you use the do_in_draft contenxt manager of Environnement It will not be committed but only be done in cache.
+If you use the do_in_draft context manager of Environnement it will not be committed but only be done in cache.

 Using Cursor